instantbots/aipkg/README.md

-# Instant.bot Tool Package CLI
+# Instant.bot Package Registry CLI
 ## Extend AI agents with tools, instantly

-`intool` is the official CLI for publishing [Instant.bot](https://instant.bot) tool packages.
+`aipkg` is the official CLI for publishing [Instant.bot](https://instant.bot) packages.
-You can use this utility to publish new packages to the Instant Tool Package Registry, available at [instant.bot/packages](https://instant.bot/packages).
+You can use this utility to publish new packages to the Instant.bot Package Registry, available at [instant.bot/packages](https://instant.bot/packages).

 [Instant.bot](https://instant.bot) enables you to rapidly build custom